 After separation, most grandparents see their children with the agreement of the children's parents.
 If that is not possible, grandparents can apply to the Family Court for an order for their grandchildren to spend time with them.
 The Family Court recognises that grandparents and other family members are significant to the care, welfare and development of children.

 If you are having difficulty seeing your grandchildren, contact our family lawyers for advice.
 In most cases our family lawyers are able to help you negotiate arrangements which are workable for everyone.

 No, seeing a lawyer does not mean that you will end up in Court.
 We help most of our clients reach an agreement about their family law issues without going to Court.
 There are many different ways of resolving family law disputes.
 Our family lawyers can assist you to choose the best approach for your situation.

 All of our lawyers practice exclusively in family law.

-Wendy Jenkins, Paul Ross and Marita Bajinskis are Accredited Family Law Specialists.
+Wendy Jenkins and Marita Bajinskis are Accredited Family Law Specialists.
 This means they have passed a comprehensive examination process proving their knowledge, skills and experience in family law.

-Wendy Jenkins, Paul Ross and Marita Bajinskis have combined family law experience of over 50 years.
+Wendy Jenkins and Marita Bajinskis have combined family law experience of over 50 years.

 Together with the rest of our family law team, Wendy, Paul and Marita will provide you with the very best advice, guidance and representation in family law.
 Click here for testimonials from some of our many satisfied clients.